natario1/Egloo/README.md

 implementation 'com.otaliastudios.opengl:egl-core:0.1.1'
 ```

-See this in action in more popular projects:
+You can take a look at the demo app or see this in action in more popular projects:

-- in a zoomable and pannable Surface in the [ZoomLayout](https://github.com/natario1/ZoomLayout) library
+- in a zoomable Surface in the [ZoomLayout](https://github.com/natario1/ZoomLayout) library
 - for transcoding videos in the [Transcoder](https://github.com/natario1/Transcoder) library